$hp$-Version discontinuous Galerkin methods on essentially arbitrarily-shaped elements: Inverse and approximation estimates

-Also, we set $ \hat{\rho}:=\inf \{\rho>1:\hat{F}^0\times[0,\rho]\subset \hat{K}\} $ and $\hat{r}:=\lfloor \max_{{\bf x}\in\hat{F}^0}\phi({\bf x})\rfloor +1$.
+Also, we set $ \hat{\rho}:=\sup \{\rho \ge 1:\hat{F}^0\times[0,\rho]\subset \hat{K}\} $ and $\hat{r}:=\lfloor \max_{{\bf x}\in\hat{F}^0}\phi({\bf x})\rfloor +1$.

-\end{definition} We refer to Figure \ref{fig:ref_gen_one} for an illustration. } \manolis{ \begin{remark} A sufficient but, crucially, \emph{not} necessary condition for $\hat{K}\equiv\hat{K}_\phi$ to be a reference generalized prism is that $\phi$ is a contraction.
+\end{definition} We refer to Figure \ref{fig:ref_gen_one} for an illustration. } { \begin{remark} A sufficient but, crucially, \emph{not} necessary condition for $\hat{K}\equiv\hat{K}_\phi$ to be a reference generalized prism is that $\phi$ is a contraction.
 Since, however, $\hat{K}_\phi$ will be used in conjunction with affine maps below, it will become possible to consider $\phi$ with Lipschitz constants greater than one. \end{remark} }

-\manolis{ \begin{remark} The ratio $\hat{r}/\hat{\rho}$ is a measure of shape-regularity.
-In fact, we can take $\hat{\rho}=1$ without essential loss of generality.
+{ \begin{remark} The \Revthree{`height' $\hat{r}$} is a measure of \Revthree{anisotropy of the reference generalized prism.
+Note that we} can take $\hat{\rho}=1$ without essential loss of generality.
 Indeed, if $\hat{\rho}>1$, the change of variables $x_d\to x_d/\hat{\rho}$ implies a modification of the Lipschitz function $\phi$, reducing its Lipschitz constant.
-Star-shapedness with respect to $\hat{F}^0$ is also ensured (cf., Remark \ref{rem:contraction}).
-Hence, in what follows it is possible to consider the case $\hat{\rho}=1$ only. \end{remark} } \manolis{ \begin{lemma} Let $v\in\mathcal{P}_p(\hat{K})$, $p\in\mathbb{N}$, with $\hat{K}\subset\mathbb{R}^d$ a reference generalized prism.
-Then, we have the inverse estimate
+Star-shapedness with respect to $\hat{F}^0$ is also ensured (cf., Remark \ref{rem:contraction}). \end{remark} }